jflowers13/Udacity-Data-Engineer-Projects/Project01-Data-Modeling-Postgres/README.md

         python etl.py

-3. For testing, open tewst.ipynb and execute each statement one at a time.
+3. For testing, open test.ipynb and execute each statement one at a time.